 Step 1: Open Command Prompt to begin.

-Step 2: Then, navigate to the following to determine available slots in the motherboard:-
+Step 2: Then, copy and paste the following in the command prompt and hit Enter to determine available slots in the motherboard:-

 wmic Memphysical get MaxCapacity, MemoryDevices

-Step 3: Finally, To view the used memory slots, type the following and press
+Step 3: Eventually, to view the used memory slots, type the following and press Enter key on the keyboard:-

 wmic MemoryChip get BankLabel, DeviceLocator, Capacity